Production and remakes

 The above monographs are as well written and impeccably researched as one could possibly wish for, providing invaluable insights into the milieu in which The Lodger was created.
 However, both completely overlook some very important aspects of the film, namely its afterlife beyond the original theatrical release, how we came to have so many different versions today, and which are the best to watch (and listen to).
 This is a most regrettable omission but sadly typical of film studies, though not of academia in general.
 Such an approach does much to render films as dusty historical artefacts consigned to the realms of theory, not still-potent entities with the power to thrill and entertain, ripe for discovery by generations anew.
 At least in this case, you can fill in the blanks for yourself.

 The Lodger may have been Hitch’s third completed feature but it was the second to get wide release in the UK.
 It’s well documented that his first cut was vetoed as being unreleasable by Gainsborough’s distributor, C.M.
 Woolf, just as he had similarly adjudged the director’s first two films.
 Michael Balcon, Hitch’s mentor and the head of Gainsborough Pictures, came to the young man’s rescue by hiring Ivor Montagu to work alongside Hitch on re-editing the film.
-Montagu’s contributions were to remove many superfluous intertitles, tighten the editing and order reshoots.
+Montagu’s suggestions were to remove many superfluous intertitles, tighten the editing and order reshoots.
 To that end, the scenes featuring the first victim, the showgirl victim and the lodger’s mother were all added after the fact.
 Montagu also enlisted the help of expatriate American artist and graphic designer Edward McKnight Kauffer, who’s best known for creating hundreds of iconic posters for the London Underground and, later in his career, American Airlines.
 His striking title cards, clearly showing strong influences of Vorticism and Constructivism, came to define the look of The Lodger.
+Montagu helpfully detailed his contributions to the remedial work in this excellent article:

 My favourite Hitchcock: The Lodger – Andrew Pulver, The Guardian